kxkxk/ceph/doc/releases/octopus.rst

 v15.2.17 Octopus
 ================

-This is the 17th backport release in the Octopus series.
+This is the 17th and final backport release in the Octopus series.
 We recommend all users update to this release.

 Notable Changes